Security-Onion-Solutions/securityonion-docs/zeek.rst

 As you can see, Zeek log data can provide a wealth of information to the analyst, all easily accessible through :ref:`dashboards`, :ref:`hunt`, or :ref:`kibana`.

-VLAN tags
+VLAN Tags
 ---------

-You can find VLAN tags in the conn.log. :ref:`dashboards` includes a groupby for this field on the Connections dashboard.
+If your network traffic has VLAN tags, then Zeek will log them in conn.log. :ref:`dashboards` includes a VLAN dashboard which shows this data.

 Intel
 -----